 🍳 Starbucks Gluten-Free Food

-Starbucks offers a range of gluten-free food options, including snacks and light meals for those with gluten sensitivities.
-While these items are made without gluten ingredients, there's a risk of cross-contamination, so it's recommended to ask the barista about their preparation process.
+Starbucks offers some gluten-free food options, including snacks and light meals.
+Please note that while these items are made without gluten ingredients, there's a still a risk of cross-contamination as they are prepared in the same kitchen.
+Therefore I recommend that you ask the barista about their preparation process.

 - Marshmallow dream bar